rocfd/brewpitopes/README.md

 24. Use yield_plot.R to plot the results of the pipeline.
       Follow the instructions in the R file.

-## APENDIX FOR VARIANTS OF CONCERN
+## APPENDIX FOR VARIANTS OF CONCERN
 1. Generate FASTA using fasta_mutator.R
       Download reference FASTA from Spike protein from UniprotKB.
       Upload where indicated at script instructions.